SanioLuke/Mobify-Product-List-App/README.md

 ### API Calling
 Now the successful intergration of API is called on Home Page and Product Display Page to display the details to the user
-* ``isLoaded`` will provide a boolean value by with you can determine the ad is loaded or not
-* Also can be use for determining whether the user has received the reward or not

 ```java
     // Products retrieval API Call